common-workflow-lab/wdl-cwl-translator/README.md

    using cwltool (Refer the documentation https://github.com/common-workflow-language/cwltool)
 5. Add the WDL workflow to `wdl2cwl/tests/wdl_files` and the resultant CWL file to `wdl2cwl/tests/cwl_files`.
    Include the licence and the original location of the WDL file as a comment at the beginning of the document.
-6. Add the paths of the added WDL and CWL files to `wdl2cwl/tests/test_cwl.py` as an argument under the `@pytest.mark.parametrize()` function.
+6. Add the name of the added WDL file to `wdl2cwl/tests/test_cwl.py` as an argument under the `@pytest.mark.parametrize()` function.
 7. Please run the code checks via `tox`, and fix as many issue as you can on your own. `make format` will fix many things for you!